 Sheep are one of the most common livestock animals in the world.
 They can be used for meat, wool, and milk, among other things.

-If you plan on raising sheep for meat or wool, it's important that you know about the different breeds of sheep so you can choose the best one for you.
+If you plan on raising sheep for meat or wool, it's important that you know about the different breeds of sheep so you can choose the top sheep breeds, the most popular sheep breeds, and choose the best one for you.

 There are a lot of breeds out there, some excelling in meat production, while others are bred specifically to produce high-quality wool.
 Luckily, we’ve done the work for you and found the top ten sheep breeds for meat and wool production.